Getting started

 Choose a doctor, nurse practitioner or physician assistant to be your primary care provider (PCP) for all your routine care.
 Your PCP is the hub of your healthcare.
 They will make sure you are up to date on vaccines and screenings and will send you to specialists when needed.
 Once you choose a PCP, log in to your account or call us to let us know who you picked.
 Put your PCP's phone number in your phone for easy access in the future.

-2. Complete a health survey
+2. Complete your health survey

 3. Find your prescription drugs